 An example of this could be ensuring your website is built using the latest HTML5 coding and is responsive for mobiles and tablets.

 New technologies and features have helped level the playing field with traditional retailers.

-For instance, improvements to shopping cart software have created a quicker, smoother, more customer-friendly shopping experience.
+For instance, improvements to shopping cart software have created a quicker, smoother and more customer-friendly shopping experience.

-Live chat has enhanced eCommerce customer service, blunting the traditional retailer advantage.
+Live chat has enhanced eCommerce customer service, diminishing the traditional retailer advantage.

 Using Big Data analytics could be an opportunity for eCommerce companies to better understand customer preferences.

 Social media sites provide free or low-cost promotions.

 You should always be looking for broad industry shifts that might affect your growth.
 These include legal and regulatory changes.
 E.g. Cookies https://ico.org.uk/for-organisations/guide-to-pecr/cookies-and-similar-technologies

 Low barriers to entry are a constant threat in eCommerce.
 It’s easy to set up an eCommerce business, even in a garage.
 People can sell items via Facebook or eBay without setting up their own websites.

 Big eCommerce merchants, such as Amazon, can always undercut smaller sellers on price.